Hemant Ishwaran

 About Me

-For the last 15 years I have studied and applied machine learning methods to public health, medical and informatics settings, especially to CVD, heart transplantation, cancer staging and gene cancer therapy resistance and developed open source software used by data analysts all across the world, including the random survival forest method I pioneered.
-An example of a real world application of my work is my role as an Expert Panel Member for the AJCC (American Joint Committee on Cancer) where I developed a machine learning data driven procedure for cancer staging.
-This method is now used by AJCC and is published in the AJCC Cancer Staging Manuals.
+For the past 15 years, I have applied machine learning to public health, medical, and informatics settings, focusing on CVD, heart transplantation, cancer staging, and gene therapy resistance.
+I developed open-source software, including the popular random survival forest method.
+As an Expert Panel Member for the American Joint Committee on Cancer (AJCC), I created a data-driven machine learning procedure for cancer staging, now featured in the AJCC Cancer Staging Manuals.

 Education